nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-10-30-daily_bugle.md

 ![screenshot1](../assets/images/daily_bugle/screenshot1.png)

-From the results of this basic scan (top 1000 ports), we can see that there are **two** ports open:
+From the results of this basic scan (top 1000 ports), we can see that there are 2 ports open: **22 (SSH)** and **80 (HTTP)**

-* **Port 22**: SSH Server
-* **Port 80**: HTTP Web Server

-*Note: I later ran a full nmap scan targeting all ports and it gave the same results.*
+*(Note: I later ran a full nmap scan targeting all ports and it gave the same results)*

 Let's go ahead and visit the HTTP Web server.
-We are greeted with the following post:
+We are greeted with the following blog post:

 ![screenshot2](../assets/images/daily_bugle/screenshot2.png)

-I think it's pretty clear that **Spiderman** robbed the bank.
+**Spiderman** robbed the bank.

 ---

 ### [ What is the Joomla version? ]

 Since this webpage does not seem to contain anything of use to us, let's try to brute-force some hidden directories using `gobuster`.
-We'll use Dirbuster's medium directory wordlist and also make sure to check for certain extensions such as .php and .txt.
+We  make sure to check for common filetypes such as php and txt files.

 ```
 gobuster dir -u http://10.10.172.68/ -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -x php,html,txt,css -t 100